Q&A Webcast Episode: 31 July 2011

-In this 31 July 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on the morality of reverse engineering, atheists singing religious music, this-worldly success of faith-driven people, police lying to suspects, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 31 July 2011, I answered questions on the morality of reverse engineering, atheists singing religious music, this-worldly success of faith-driven people, police lying to suspects, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been working on programming for this webcast.